Curated OER

 Dissection Scramble

 Students discover the anatomy of a human body by dissecting a cow's eye.
-For this animal dissection lesson, students identify the structure of an eyeball by cutting open a cow eye and observing the insides.
+In this animal dissection lesson, students identify the structure of an eyeball by cutting open a cow eye and observing the insides.
 Students...

 Curated OER